 The Company has taken measures to manage the risks and uncertainties brought about by the outbreak, including adequate support to safeguard the well-being of its employees, ensuring effective work from home set-up such that the organization is able to function through the quarantine period, working alongside other Ayala Group companies towards the rollout of the Ayala Vaccine and Immunization Program for its employees, continued assessment, monitoring and safeguarding of its overall cash and credit position, and close coordination with the vendors for its projects under construction to manage impact of lockdown procedures.
-The Company allocated ₱6.2 Billion and ₱7.2 Billion in rent condonation for mall merchants in 2020 and in 2021, respectively.
+In 2022, 2021 and 2020, the Company granted rent concessions to its tenants which were affected by the community quarantine imposed by the government amounting to ₱2.4 Billion, ₱7.2 Billion and ₱6.2 Billion, respectively.